Seeing Through Others' Eyes: Teaching Social Awareness with Picture Books About Perspective

 The benefits of being socially aware include increased:

 - Self-esteem and self-confidence.

-- Academic and recreational achievements.
+- Academic and personal achievements.

 - Use of strategies to avoid or negotiate negative situations or behaviour.

-Why Read Picture Books about Social Awareness?
+Why Read Picture Books about Perspective and Social Awareness?

 - Showing respect for others.